|

-With the current Concorde Agreement coming to an end in 2007, and the threat from the Grand Prix Manufacturers' Association to form a 'breakaway' series, Formula One is in for some massive changes in the years ahead.
+With the Concorde Agreement coming to an end in 2007, and the threat from the Grand Prix Manufacturers' Association to form a 'breakaway' series, Formula One was in for some massive changes.

-Whatever one feels about the future of the car manufacturers in Formula One, or indeed motor sport, it is a fact that the days of the 'privateers' are numbered.
+Whatever one felt about the future of the car manufacturers in Formula One, or indeed motor sport, it was a fact that the days of the 'privateers' were numbered.

-Sauber has been bought by BMW, while Eddie Jordan sold his team to Russian émigré, Alex Shnaider, at the beginning of 2005.
+Sauber was bought by BMW, while Eddie Jordan sold his team to Russian emigre, Alex Shnaider, at the beginning of 2005.

 In early December, in true quirky Red Bull style, Toro Rosso announced its 2006 driver line-up, with Tonio Liuzzi leading the team, Scott Speed partnering him and Neel Jani brought in as test and reserve driver.